fChristenson/the-good-comment/README.md

-The opinions presented by Mr Fredrik Christenson does not make Mr Fredrik Chistenson responsible legally or otherwise for any but not limited to of the following:
+The opinions presented by Mr Fredrik Christenson does not make Mr Fredrik Chistenson responsible legally or otherwise for any but not limited to the following:

 Confusing code